rlwhitcomb/utilities/README.md

 Complete Javadoc for the straight Java code can be built using "ant doc" and will be available rooted at "doc/index.html" (has Frames support when built with Java 11 or earlier).
 Building the Pivot-based code is incomplete, and thus there is no Javadoc target yet.

+# ToDo

+Work going on currently includes:

+- Making a GUI version of WordFind, with the same program able to operate either from command line or as a GUI form.
+- Convert D.C to Java (include supporting code).
+- Get "pivot" builds working, including Javadoc, packaging, etc.
+- New Java-based "tail", "head", and other Linux utilities missing on Windows.
+- Add support for color-coding within Intl text using HTML-like tags, then update help text in existing programs.
+- Completely new paradigm for Options, similar to Apache commons-cli, including support for printing help text from the options list.
+- UUID program: generate random, generate from text, separate into parts, maybe more.
+- Lists program for converting to/from single- and multiple-line lists.
+- Pivot demo program for CSS colors.